Kim Reierson, President

 Amy Hankins, Program Manager

 Moving to Alaska with her husband in 1998 to work in commercial fisheries, Amy cannot imagine living anywhere else to raise her family.
 Amy’s passion for non-profit work and volunteerism is reflected throughout her community.
-Amy loves finding new ways to better the place she calls home and she believes anyone of any age can make a positive impact in their community.
-Amy enjoying her garden, getting lost in the backcountry, sport fishing, biking, and spending time in her studio as a ceramic artist.
+Amy loves finding new ways to better the place she calls home, and she believes anyone of any age can make a positive impact in their community.
+Amy enjoys her family, her garden, getting lost in the backcountry, biking, and spending time in her studio as a ceramic artist.
 Amy serves as Arts Chair with Seward PTA.

 Contact us via email.